adamjohannes/transaction-tracker/backend/README.md

 ---

-## 🔌 Headless API Endpoints
+## 🔌 API Endpoints

+For a detailed and complete API specification, you can view the official [OpenAPI](doc/openapi.yaml) documentation.

-When running in server mode, the following endpoints are available.
+When running, the following endpoints are available.

 ### Create a Transaction